 There are Pupil Progress meetings every half term between class teachers and the Senior Leadership team in school.
 We use data from our monitoring and tracking tools to monitor progress.
-Children with SEND have a termly personalised plan called a Support and Achievement Plan (SAP) that is sent home and reflects the progress to parents at parents evenings.
+Children with SEND have a termly personalised plan called a Support and Achievement Plan (SAP).
+The plan and progress achieved is discussed with parents at parents evening.
 We use assessment data to monitor progress and attainment.
 This helps to evaluate the impact of interventions and is used to inform parents of progress

 - 3.2: When my child's progress is being reviewed, how will new targets be set and how will I be involved?

 When new outcomes are set, parents are invited into school to discuss the Support and Achievement Plan (SAP).
 A copy of the plan is sent home for child and parent.
-If required, there can also be a meeting between the parents and the class teacher and/or SENCo to discuss them.
+If required, the meeting will sometimes involve the SENCo as well as the class teacher.
 The outcomes will be based on the child’s next steps as identified through the class teacher’s knowledge of the child and our monitoring and tracking systems.
 The class teacher or SENCo may suggest ways you can support your child at home.
 Parents of children with an Educational and Health Care Plan (EHCP) will be invited to Annual Review meetings and be involved in the setting of new annual outcomes.